nemfoundation/nem2-nonfungible-asset/README.md

 [![Gitter chat](https://badges.gitter.im/nem2-libs/Lobby.svg)](https://gitter.im/nem2-libs/nem2-nonfungible-asset)

-:warning: experimental nem2 library for nonfungible-asset in nem2 blockchain.
+Experimental nem2 library for nonfungible-asset in nem2 blockchain.
 It will be submitted into [nemtech/NIP][nip] when it becomes more stable.

 ## Abstract